mjpclab/jquery-tab/README.md

 Panel-item's template.

 `panelItemClass`
 CSS class for panel item.
 Default value is 'panel-item'.

-`panelItemActiveClass`
-CSS class for active panel item.
-Default value is 'panel-active'.

-`panelItemInactiveClass`
-CSS class for inactive panel item.
-Default value is 'panel-inactive'.
+If it is current active panel item, then also append class "`panelItemClass`-active", otherwise append class "`panelItemClass`-inactive".

 # the Controller
 ## Get Controller